ChristophePapazian/Automatic-Machines-Simulator/README.md

 # Automatic Machines Simulator

-Simulator for Turing Machines, in Python 3, by Christophe Papazian
+Simulator for Turing Machines, in Python 3, by Christophe Papazian.
+Visualisation of the simulation is done with the curses library.

 ### Changelog :
 V1.2 2019/09/19 : Github repository and refactorisation of the code